kerxyz/Sample-iOS-XCUITest-Project/README.md

 > About this project

-I downloaded a tableview based sample project from iosexample.com, and then added an XCUITest based framework and test cases target.
-I made a few changes to the app source code from the original project, like removing the apple TV and apple watch targets, just to simplify the project structure.
+I downloaded a tableview based sample project from iosexample.com, and then added an XCUITest target, and then added framework and test cases files.
+I made a few changes to the appsource code from the original project, like removing the apple TV and apple watch targets, just to simplify the project structure.

 To view my framework raw files, just git the project and view the swift files:
 Framework: